rwb/c200/README.md

 - There is no mean (absolute) deviation problem in the book, so I will give you a couple here (I will go over these on Tuesday).
 - Mean Deviation Problem #1 - Consider the following waiting times (in years) on death row for a sample of 6 executed offenders: 5,7,11,18,9,10.
 Calculate the mean (absolute) deviation for these data.
 - Mean Deviation Problem #2 - A sample of 9 kids who have all been on probation for 1 year are studied to measure the number of violations of supervision conditions during that 1-year time frame.
 The data are: 3,4,4,5,1,2,2,0,6.
 Calculate the mean (absolute) deviation for this dataset.

+#### Topic 20 Begins Here

+* 20.1: Scientific knowledge is often based on samples of cases rather than a full *population* or *universe* of cases (p.
+116).
+Your book describes this as a dilemma.
+* 20.2: We study a sample and then use the sample information to develop an *inference* about what is occurring in a scientifically interesting population.
+* 20.3: Example: physicists haven't studied the motion of every rock that orbits the sun.
+Yet physicists are confident that they can make predictions about the future pathways of these objects based on what they have learned from the samples of rocks that have been carefully studied.
+The practice of developing inferences about a population or universe based on what is observed in a sample is called *extrapolation*.
+* 20.4: There is no single definition of a population.
+What is a reasonable population or universe for one problem may be quite different than the population  for a different problem (p.
+117).
+* 20.5: Here is a good example of a sample-and-population problem: the National Crime Victimization Survey ([link to 2023 report](https://bjs.ojp.gov/document/cv23.pdf)).
+In this case, the population is described on pages 19 and 35.
+* 20.6: Here is another example of a sample-and-population problem: the Bureau of Justice Statistics Recidivism Studies (here is a [link](https://bjs.ojp.gov/content/pub/pdf/rpr94.pdf) to the 1994 BJS State Prisoner Recidivism Study); population and sample selection methodology are described on pp. 10-11.